-We’re sure you have seen many athletes with strips of colour on their body and wondered what they were and what they were for.
+We’re sure you have seen many athletes with strips of colour on their body and wondered what they were.
 This article should help to provide some answers and give you clarity on how physiotherapists approach its usage.

 What is this taping method all about?

 KINESIO TAPING is a waterproof and hypo-allergenic bandaging method that helps your body to activate its own self-healing process without altering mobility but still improving circulation.